-Peter Blake's portrait of restaurateur Michael Chow, commissioned for the interior of Mr Chow's the Knightsbridge restaurant which celebrated London's melting pot of internationalism in the 1960s.
-Chow is depicted sitting between two wrestlers, namely Frisco and Lorenzo Wong, a play on the fact that the concept was to introduce authentic Beijing cuisine to the British public by integrating it with various aspects of different cultural identities, therefore, beginning with a menu that the British could easily understand, the food was cooked by Chinese chefs and then served by Italian waiters in an extremely chic European style environment.
-The combination of all these elements has continued to contribute to the establishment's success since it first opened its doors on St. Valentine's Day 1968.
+Peter Blake's portrait of restaurateur Michael Chow, commissioned for the interior of Mr Chow's, the Knightsbridge restaurant which celebrated London's melting pot of internationalism in the 1960s.
+Chow is depicted sitting in a managerial like pose between two wrestlers, namely Frisco and Lorenzo Wong, a play on the fact that his concept for the new restaurant, was to introduce authentic Beijing cuisine to the British public by integrating it with various aspects of other cultural identities.
+Beginning with a menu that the British could easily understand, the food was cooked by Chinese chefs and then served by Italian waiters, in an extremely chic European style environment.
+The combination of all of these forward thinking global elements has continued to contribute to the establishment's success since it first opened its doors on St. Valentine's Day 1968.
 It instantly became a mecca for celebrity diners such as The Rolling Stones, The Beatles, Federico Fellini and Jeanne Moreau.
-The walls were decorated not only by Blake's portrait of the owner but also by the original works of many more notable artists including David Hockney, Allen Jones and Jim Dine etc, several of which were initially traded in exchange for free meals at the premises, definitely an offer that any so called starving artist couldn't refuse!
-In the true spirit of entrepreneurialism, Michael Chow recognised exactly the right moment to expand the business, so the essence of Mr Chow's success in swinging London, eventually transported another version of itself to the next hotspot on the planet, which in 1974 was Beverly Hills, and along with it came a new host of celebrity diners which included Ingrid Bergman and Ava Gardner.
-In 1979 the business expanded yet again, this time to Midtown New York, once more the establishment was frequented by well known local artists and musicians, Andy Warhol, Jean-Michel Basquiat and Robert Mapplethorpe were regulars, it was also the place in which John Lennon was to have his last meal before the fateful events which transpired later that evening in december of 1980.
-And in the future, the launch of three more Mr Chow restaurants in equally prime locations would follow suit.
+The walls were decorated not only by Blake's portrait of the owner, but also by the original works of many other notable artists including David Hockney, Allen Jones and Jim Dine etc, several of which were initially traded in exchange for free meals at the premises, most definitely an offer that any so called 'starving artist' couldn't refuse!
+In the true spirit of entrepreneurialism, Michael Chow recognised exactly the right moment to expand the business, so the essence of Mr Chow's success in swinging London, eventually transported another version of itself to the next hotspot on the planet, which in 1974 was Beverly Hills, and along with it came a new set of Hollywood celebrity patrons.
+In 1979 the business expanded yet again, this time to Midtown New York.
+Once more, the establishment was frequented by well known local artists and musicians.
+Andy Warhol, Jean-Michel Basquiat and Robert Mapplethorpe were regulars, it was also the place in which John Lennon was to have his last meal before the fateful events which transpired later that evening in December of 1980.
+And in the future, the launch of several more Mr Chow restaurants in equally prime locations would follow suit.

 IMAGE CREDIT & LINKS